14 FAM 400

 14 FAM 414.1-3 Heritage Assets

 a.
-Antiques, works of art, and other cultural objects must be accounted for in the Department’s property inventory system, nonexpendable property application (Web NEPA or ILMS Asset Management).
+Antiques, works of art, and other cultural objects must be accounted for in the Department’s property inventory and system of record, ILMS Asset Management).
 See 4 FAM 733 for financial management considerations regarding heritage assets.

 b.
 Supporting documentation should be consolidated for permanent retention.
 These include the maker’s names and biographies, acquisition documents, donor letters, appraisal descriptions and values, conservation or restoration treatment reports, and related published material.
 Specific guidelines for documenting and maintaining heritage assets can be found on the OBO/OPS/CH SharePoint site.